Young Black Jack: Manga

 The prequel manga based on Osamu Tesuka's Black Jack manga series is written by Yoshiaki Tabata, and illustrated by Yūgo Ōkuma.
 It began serialization in Akita Shoten's Young Champion issue #23 of 2011, released on November 22, and finished in the issue #13 of 2019, published on June 11.
 Akita Shoten published the first tankōbon volume of the manga on May 18, 2012, and sixteen volumes have been released as of August 20, 2019.
-On March 2017, it was announced that the manga gone on hiatus to prepare for the next arc in summer 2017.
+In March 2017, it was announced that the manga gone on hiatus to prepare for the next arc in summer 2017.
+Later, the manga resumed on February 13, 2018, in the fifth issue of the main Young Champion magazine.

 Live-action drama

 A live-action TV special adaptation aired at April 23, 2011 at Nippon TV.
 The special starred lead actor Masaki Okada as young Black Jack.
 Kentaro Otani directed the special.

 Anime

-A 12-episode anime television series adaptation directed aired from October to December 2015 on TBS, CBC, SUN, and BS-TBS.
+An anime television series adaptation aired from October to December 2015 on TBS, CBC, SUN, and BS-TBS.
 Produced by Tezuka Productions, it is directed by Mitsuko, with Ryōsuke Takahashi handling series composition and serving as supervisor, Miyuki Katayama and Nana Miura designing the characters and Daisuke Ikeda, Hirohito Furui and Kensuke Akiyama composing the music.

-The anime has been licensed in North America by Sentai Filmworks and is also streaming on Crunchyroll.
+The anime has been licensed in North America by Sentai Filmworks, and was also streamed on Crunchyroll; after the acquisition of Crunchyroll by Sony Pictures Television, Young Black Jack, among several Sentai Filmworks titles, was dropped from the Crunchyroll streaming service on March 31, 2022.